 One of the best things about dental implants is how easy they are to maintain.
 There are no special cleaning products, no removal at night, and no dietary restrictions once healing is complete.
 You care for implants the same way you care for natural teeth.

-Brush twice a day with a soft-bristled toothbrush and fluoride toothpaste.
+Brush twice a day with a soft-bristle toothbrush and fluoride toothpaste.
 Floss daily, making sure to clean around the implant crown just as you would around a natural tooth.
-Some patients find that a water flosser or interdental brushes work well for cleaning around implants, especially in areas that are harder to reach.
+Some patients find that a water flosser or interdental brushes work well for cleaning around implants, especially in hard-to-reach areas.

 Regular dental checkups and professional cleanings are essential.
 We’ll examine your implants, check the surrounding gum tissue, and remove any plaque or calculus buildup that accumulates over time.
-These routine visits allow us to catch any potential issues early and ensure your implants continue functioning optimally for years to come.
+These routine visits allow us to catch potential issues early and ensure your implants continue to function optimally for years to come.

 With proper care, dental implants can last 20 years or longer.
 The crown may eventually need replacement due to normal wear, but the implant itself, once integrated into the bone, typically lasts a lifetime.
 This longevity is part of what makes implants such a valuable investment in your oral health.